sisihagen/webroot/content/en/blog/growth-is-destroying-our-earth.md

 "Faster, further, higher!"
 So it stood large on a postcard that was already in circulation when the famous Club of Rome published its groundbreaking work "Limits of Growth" in 1972.
 At the bottom of it then the question: "But where?"
 Almost half a century earlier, the philosophers Ernst Bloch and Herbert Marcuse had analytically intensifished for criticism and differentiation by the term "progress".
 The saying is also decades old as a sticker: "We deal with this world, as if we had another one in the trunk."

-{{< image srcwebp="/static/img/content/2019/61.webp" srcalt="/static/img/content/2019/61.jpg" title="The Limits to Growth - The Limits to Growth (LTG) is a 1972 report[1] on the computer simulation of exponential economic and population growth with a finite supply of resources." >}}
+{{< image srcwebp="/static/img/content/2019/61.webp" srcalt="/static/img/content/2019/61.jpg" title="The Limits to Growth - The Limits to Growth is a 1972 report on the computer simulation of exponential economic and population growth with a finite supply of resources." >}}

 #### The climate is just the tip of the iceberg